tchigher/cosse/README.md

 # Cosse

 Cosse is a lightweight low level Android library for Server Side-Events (SSE).
 Cosse is written in Kotlin and takes advantage of Kotlin's coroutines by starting a coroutine everytime a new message is recieved.
-For custom functionality upon message receipt inside the coroutine, this project should be forked and adapted to suit your needs.
+For custom functionality upon message receipt inside the coroutine, this project should be forked and adapted to suit the project's needs.

 ## Getting Started